rochus-keller/BlackboxFramework/Linux/Readme.md

 Then I removed all procedures (and some of the types and consts) from the Gtk2* and Lin* files which are no longer used by the subset of the remaining subsysytems.
 The resulting code has ~73 kLOC (physical code lines, no whitespace or comment only lines).

+Note that this version mapps all wchar to char and is only compatible with ObxIDE parser <= 0.2.

 The original Blackbox framework source files are licensed under a BSD 2-clause license (see file LICENSE.txt).